epage/epage.github.io/blog/blog/winnow-toml-edit-combine-nom.md

 library.
 While I was more familiar with nom, having used it in my own projects, I adapted.

-While working to get toml_edit into cargo, the two biggest problems I had were:
+While working on getting toml_edit into cargo, the two biggest problems I had were:

 - Unlike nom, combine commits to a parse result by default and you have to opt-in to backtracking